Skip to main content

 Access Restrictions

-Nusbaum photographed extensively at the eight northern New Mexico Pueblos, the collectin contains many positive and negative images of kivas, ceremonial shrines, and dances as well as burial sites with human remains from excavations at Bandelier and Pecos.
+Nusbaum photographed extensively at the eight northern New Mexico Pueblos, the collection contains many positive and negative images of kivas, ceremonial shrines, and dances as well as burial sites with human remains from excavations at Bandelier and Pecos.
 Permission from tribal government is necesary to view these images.

 Copy Restrictions

+User responsible for all copyright compliance.
 Permission to publish must be obtained from Photo Archives.
-Online Request Permission form available at: http://www.palaceofthegovernors.org/photo_request.html.
-User responsible for all copyright compliance.
+Form to request permission available at: https://www.nmhistorymuseum.org/collections/photo-archives/order-photos

 Biographical Information